 Besides the preset rune pages, Riot gives every account three customizable rune pages.
 It’s possible to buy additional rune pages from the LoL client store.
 Here’s how:

 - Click on the store tab (the coin icon)

 - Select the “rune pages” option

 - An additional rune page will set you back 6300 blue essence, or 590 RP

 Your account can have up to 25 custom rune pages.

 Will Rune Optimization Truly Help You Climb?

 Optimizing your runes each game will lead you on the path to victory (aka up the ranked ladder).
 However, you can’t just master rune optimization and expect to see tier-jumping results.
 Another core part of League is itemization.
 To truly “get gud,” you need to master rune building and itemization – even if you have perfect runes, picking the wrong items in game will render your runes worthless (and vice versa).
-If you want to learn more about itemization, have a read of our intermediate LoL guide.
-In the guide, we cover what itemization is, why it’s important, and how to itemize properly.
+If you want to learn more about itemization, take a look at our guide on how to get better at LoL.
+In it, we cover what itemization is, why it’s important, and how to itemize properly.